Crystal-io/PSP-Operations/README.md

 # PSP-Operations
-Self - Learning course to deep-dive into PSP Account Manager (Operations) field
+Self - Learning handbook to deep-dive into PSP Operations